opalmedapps/docs/docs/training/sequence_diagrams.md

 # Sequence Diagrams

-Sequence diagrams are part of the Unified Modeling Language (UML)[^uml-spec], a standardized general-purpose graphical modeling language.
+Sequence diagrams are part of the [Unified Modeling Language (UML)](https://www.omg.org/spec/UML/), a standardized general-purpose graphical modeling language.

 Sequence diagrams are one kind of interaction diagram which focus on the message interchange between different actors and software systems.
 They show the sequence of messages that are exchanged.